gve-sw/gve_devnet_ise_device_rw_access_using_jira/README.md

 SCHEDULE_START = False
 SCHEDULE_END = False
 ```
-5. Rename `src/rule_example.json` to `src/rule.json`.
-This JSON file represents the matching condition template the Authorization Rules will use (minus field values injected from the Jira Tickets).
-6. Set up a Python virtual environment.
+5. Set up a Python virtual environment.
 Make sure Python 3 is installed in your environment, and if not, you may download Python [here](https://www.python.org/downloads/).
 Once Python 3 is installed in your environment, you can activate the virtual environment with the instructions found [here](https://docs.python.org/3/tutorial/venv.html).
-7. Install the requirements with `pip install -r requirements.txt`
+6. Install the requirements with `pip install -r requirements.txt`

 ## Usage